cpacilio/Merger_Ringdown_Test/README.md

 The notebook [cvae_notebook_git.ipynb](cvae_notebook_git.ipynb) is organized in sections, each section performing a different task: generate datasets, produce plots, test the network, etc. The notebook was originally run on the `Google Colab` platform.

+Here below you find a flowchart of the three neural network units composing the conditional variational autoencoder.
+The arguments of the functions `Conv1d`, `MaxPool1d`, `GroupNorm` and `Linear` refer to the [PyTorch.nn](https://pytorch.org/docs/stable/nn.html) documentation.

 <img src="./cvae_architecture.jpg" width="650" height="650" />